Swianka/router-map/README.md

 You can create further user accounts in admin panel.
 You can also assign permission to edit visualisations or permission to manage accounts.

+To get to the admin panel, open the `/admin` URL.

+## Updating to new version

+To update, you have to install new version.
+Unfortunately to restore data, you have to define map again by using add form.
+You can use the same csv file with devices as in old version.